Search

 Maintaining secure, accurate, and accessible voter registration rolls is an ongoing challenge that has come under increased political scrutiny in recent years.

 The challenges in maintaining voter rolls are rooted in a variety of factors that, to a large extent, distinguish the United States from peer democracies.
-Among these are high degrees of population mobility, decentralization of election administration, and deeply held attitudes about privacy.
-Within this larger context, Americans hold divergent opinions and values on many issues that inform voter registration policy, and these divergent opinions often map onto partisan and ideological commitments.
-These divergent opinions interact with the broader context to create a policy landscape that varies across states and an administrative environment that can also vary within states.
-Policies and practices also vary across time.
+Among these are high degrees of population mobility, decentralization of election administration, and strong attitudes about privacy.
+Within this larger framework, Americans hold divergent opinions and values on many issues that inform voter registration policy, and these divergent opinions often map onto partisan and ideological commitments.
+These divergent opinions interact with the broader context to create policy and administrative landscapes that vary across and within states, as well as over time.

 Questions